UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 Scatter plot of sale price versus size with line of best fit for the full Sacramento housing data.
 :::

-## Comparing simple linear and KNN regression
+## Comparing simple linear and K-NN regression

 ```{index} regression; comparison of methods
 ```

-Now that we have a general understanding of both simple linear and KNN regression, we can start to compare and contrast these methods as well as the predictions made by them.
-To start, let's look at the visualization of the simple linear regression model predictions for the Sacramento real estate data (predicting price from house size) and the "best" KNN regression model obtained from the same problem, shown in {numref}`fig:08-compareRegression`.
+Now that we have a general understanding of both simple linear and K-NN regression, we can start to compare and contrast these methods as well as the predictions made by them.
+To start, let's look at the visualization of the simple linear regression model predictions for the Sacramento real estate data (predicting price from house size) and the "best" K-NN regression model obtained from the same problem, shown in {numref}`fig:08-compareRegression`.

 ```{code-cell} ipython3